 Meet the team

 Zhiyuan (ZY) Chen, Ph.D.
 ZY is an assistant professor in the Division of Developmental Biology and the Reproductive Sciences Center at Cincinnati Children’s Hospital.
-ZY received his Ph.D. in Animal Sciences at University of Missouri-Columba, where he studied genomic imprinting and loss-of-imprinting disorders in Dr. Rocío Melissa Rivera’s lab.
+ZY received his Ph.D. in Animal Sciences at University of Missouri-Columbia, where he studied genomic imprinting and loss-of-imprinting disorders in Dr. Rocío Melissa Rivera’s lab.
 He performed his postdoctoral training at Boston Children’s Hospital and Harvard Medical School, where he studied epigenetic mechanisms in oogenesis and early embryogenesis in Dr. Yi Zhang’s lab.
 ZY is enthusiastic about gene regulation and developmental biology and is committed to pursuing rigorous and innovative research.
 ZY is a recipient of a NIH K99/R00 Pathway to Independence Award.

 Lauryn Cook, B.S.
 Lauryn is a research assistant in the Chen lab at CCHMC.
 She received her bachelor’s degree in Biochemistry from the Department of Chemistry and Biochemistry at Miami University.
 During her studies, she was an undergraduate research assistant in Dr. Gary Lorigan’s Biophysical Chemistry lab where she studied the KCNE1/KCNQ1 heart membrane proteins and the Tau protein using Electron Paramagnetic Resonance (EPR).
 She was a 2021 Hughes Summer Scholar where she had the opportunity to continue her undergraduate research position full-time.
 Lauryn is eager to work at CIncinnati Children’s Hospital and use her degree practically to continue her passion for innovative research.